 Huddle rooms

-Small rooms benefit from all-in-one video bars, wireless presentation tools, and simple scheduling panels.
+Compact spaces benefit from all-in-one video bars, simple audio, displays, and scheduling panels.

 Medium conference rooms

-These spaces often require dedicated cameras, microphones, larger displays, and centralized control systems to support hybrid meetings.
+These rooms often require dedicated cameras, microphones, larger displays, and centralized control to support hybrid meetings.

 Large boardrooms